brucemoran/EGAsubmit/README.md

 '''

 ## Output
-The output goes into the `runID` dir created in the dir you launch from.\n
+The output goes into the `runID` dir created in the dir you launch from.

-In `runID/` you will find dirs `CSVs` and `EGAcrypted`, and a shell script `*.sh`.\n
+In `runID/` you will find dirs `CSVs` and `EGAcrypted`, and a shell script `*.sh`.

 If you gave your egaBox and egaPass credentials, the shell script can be run as-is and your data should upload to your box.
-This is the preferred option!\n
+This is the preferred option!

 If you gave the egaBox, again you can run the shell script.
-It will ask for your password, possibly for every file this is untested (if you have a egaBox then give egaPass too?!).\n
+It will ask for your password, possibly for every file this is untested (if you have a egaBox then give egaPass too?!).

 If no egaBox or egaPass is given a template is printed.